 The next day, Dr. Denise Smith and I received an award to acknowledge our work in “the further advancement of the art and science of Neuro-Optometric Rehabilitation.”

 This trip was so many things.
 It was amazing, inspiring, exhausting… I am so honored to have had the chance to speak to and share my perspectives on the advancement of neurorehabilitation with such an inspiring and welcoming group of professionals.
-I left Raleigh with so many positive memories, but the fondest of them all might be when my mother looked at me with a smile, shook her head left and right, and said, “Well, Cavin… I’m impressed.”
+I left Raleigh with so many positive memories, but the fondest of them all might be when my mother looked at me with a smile, shook her head left and right, and said, “OK, Cavin… I’m impressed.”